TBuskop/CiteSeekerAI/README.md

-# Academic Literature RAG Pipeline
+# CiteSeekerAI: A Tool for Cited LLM Responses

 ## Overview